KennethWussmann/panthora/README.md

 ## Contribute

 As Tory evolves, your input is invaluable.
 I encourage you to test Tory, share your feedback, and contribute ideas to enhance its development.
 Found a bug or have a feature in mind?
-Create an issue and let ne know!
+Create an issue and let me know!